elephantscale/es-training-new/digital-transformation/03-Culture.md

 ## Challenge 1: Creative Destruction

-* The Next Digital Economy may create a turbulent period of ‘creative destruction’ and fierce competition among firms
+* The Next Digital Economy may create a turbulent period of 'creative destruction' and fierce competition among firms

 >Firms based on traditional models may struggle to survive as new entrants arise or move in from other sectors.
 Only a few firms might win big in this network-effect economy.
 In such a world, firms may avoid taking on future liabilities to stay nimble.